substrate-asia/hackathon-2023-winter/projects/24-ThreeCatNew/README.md

 You can freely add plugins and necessary check items for the inspection phase in the unit testing environment.

 By using a framework to record the execution time and whether it can continue in each environment, the user's operations are greatly simplified.
+3. web3/HashUtil.java provides various data conversion capabilities.

-Flowchart of assembly line (follow-up plan)
+## Flowchart of assembly line (follow-up plan)

 ![pipelineTest](./assets/pipelineTest.png)